influxdata/telegraf/plugins/inputs/sqlserver/README.md

 EXECUTE ('GRANT VIEW DATABASE STATE TO [<Monitoring_VM_Name>]')
 ```
 - On the SQL Server resource of the database(s) being monitored, go to "Firewalls and Virtual Networks" tab and allowlist the monitoring VM IP address.
 - On the Monitoring VM, update the telegraf config file with the database connection string in the following format.
+Please note AAD based auth is currently only supported for Azure SQL Database and Azure SQL Managed Instance (but not for SQL Server), as described [here](https://docs.microsoft.com/en-us/azure/azure-sql/database/security-overview#authentication).
 ```toml
   servers = [
     "Server=<Azure_SQL_Server_Name>.database.windows.net;Port=1433;Database=<Azure_SQL_Database_Name>;Authentication=Active Directory Integrated;app name=telegraf;log=1;",